• Skip to primary navigation

 Instructions

-• When done, remove the turkey from the hot water and shock the bag in an ice bath for 10 minutes.
+• Preheat the broiler to high and remove the turkey from the hot water.
+Optional: shock the bag in an ice bath for 10 minutes.
 Remove turkey from the bag and pat dry.

-• Preheat broiler to high.
-Coat the turkey with the remaining seasoning paste.
-Broil turkey on high for 3 to 8 minutes, until golden brown.
-Let rest 15 minutes before serving.
+• Coat the sous vide cooked turkey with the remaining seasoning paste.
+Broil the sous vide turkey breast on high for 3 to 8 minutes, until golden brown.
+Let rest 15 minutes, covered in foil, before serving.

 Notes